Pala Empire: Imperial expansion and consolidation

+According to Tibetan sources, the emperors; Khri-srong-lda-btsan (Trisong Detsen) and his son, Mu-teg-btsan-po (Ralpacan), conquered India and made Dharmapala submit.
+Whether this is historically accurate has been debated between historians however it can be asserted that Devapala came into conflict with the Tibetans.
+Chinese records, indicate Tibetan control over the Himalayas was lost from 839 to 848 CE which was during Devapala's reign.
+During the period when Dharmapala's reign was coming to a close and Devapala's reign was beginning, the Pratihāra ruler Nagabhatta attacked the Palas allied with the Tibetan Empire.
+Devapala defeated the Tibetan kings.
+The Dullu inscription of King Prithvimalla confirms Devapala's conquest with the mention of the establishment of the Pala Dynasty of Nepal with the first ruler being Adipala whose lineage would continue to rule for sixteen generations.

-His oldest son, Rajyapala predeceased him, and as so Mahendrapala, his next older son succeeded him.
+Devapala's oldest son, Rajyapala predeceased him, and as so Mahendrapala, his next older son succeeded him.
 He possibly maintained his father's vast territories and carried out further campaigns against the Utkalas and the Hunas.
 He passed his empire intact to his younger brother Shurapala I, who held sway over a considerably large territory encompassing Bengal, Bihar and Uttar Pradesh, proven by his Mirzapur copperplate.

 What happened in Gopala II's rule, the son of Surapala I, is still unknown.
 After Gopala II, Dharmapala's line came to an end for reasons which are not known yet.
 Dharmapala's descendants, if any, were passed over as Dharmapala's younger brother, Vakapala's lineage assumed the throne.

 First period of decline

 Shortly afterwards, the empire gradually started disintegrating.
 Vakapala's grandson and Jayapala's son, Vigrahapala I abdicated the throne after a brief rule, and became an ascetic.
 Vigrahapala's son and successor Narayanapala proved to be a weak ruler.
 During his 54-year long reign, Mihira Bhoja defeated the Palas.
 Encouraged by the Pala decline, the King Harjara of Assam assumed imperial titles.